vidispine/hull/hull/doc/architecture.md

 Initially, chart users are faced with the same steep learning curve as the maintainers.
 They also need to be familiar with the underlying concepts to create a proper deployment configuration.
 This is worsened by the fact that each helm chart is basically a unique artifact with it's unique underlying implications of how it should be configured.

 But any more advanced user of Helm will be aware of the objects as they are represented by the Kubernetes API.
 In order to specify the objects with the properties they have in mind they need to understand the individual chart creators assumptions on how to configure the chart and the relations behind.
-As an analogy, it is comparable to someone who wants to speak english (Kubernetes YAML) being told he has to learn portugese (Helm YAML) and all regional portugese dialects (individual Helm chart interfaces) to do so.
+As an analogy, it is comparable to someone who wants to speak english (Kubernetes YAML) being told he has to learn portuguese (Helm YAML) and all regional portuguese dialects (individual Helm chart interfaces) to do so.

 The best practices guidelines that are available do cover some ground to align chart writing and foster common understanding but still leave most design aspects to the maintainers.
 From personal experience it is almost always needed to inspect the files in the `/templates` folder to learn about the effects of changing configuration parameters in the `values.yaml`.

 Moreover, depending on the requirements and preferences of the chart maintainer it is often the case that features required for a particular user are not implemented in the chart at all.
 To give an example of this, let's take a look at specifying `imagePullSecrets` for deployments within a helm chart:
 - It might not be possible to specify them with the given chart in case the chart maintainers did not opt for implementing them, maybe being focused on public cloud deployments only.
-In this case you need to submit a pull requrest, modify locally, fork or something else to fulfill your requirement.
+In this case you need to submit a pull request, modify locally, fork or something else to fulfill your requirement.
 - The helm chart might have very different expectations on how they should be specified.
 Looking at some public helm charts available:
   - The `cerebro` helm chart at `https://github.com/helm/charts/blob/master/stable/cerebro/templates/deployment.yaml` requires you to specify `imagePullSecrets` as an array/list of values (excluding the `name` keys) per image: